marcelobarrosufu/kved/README.md

   * ```uint32_t kved_flash_sector_size(void)```
   * ```void kved_flash_init(void)```

+###  ```port_flash.h```

+Define flash word size.

 ## Linker

 Do not forget to reserve your flash sectors on your linker file otherwise your compiler can use them.
-For GNU linker (ld) see examples in STM32L433RC and STM32F411CE ports.
+For GNU linker (ld) see examples in STM32L433RC, STM32F411CE and STM32WB55RG ports.

 ## Ports

-A the momment, 3 ports are supported:
+A the momment, 4 ports are supported:

 * Simul (simulation port, runs on PC, useful for debugging).
 Just type scons at repository root and run ```./kved```.
 GCC will be used as compiler.
 * STM32L433RC using low level STM32 drivers.
 * STM32F411CE (blackpill) using high level STM32 drivers.
+* STM32WB55RG using low level STM32 drivers plus optional HSEM, using high level STM32 drivers.

 # Documentation